webthethird/MetaMesh/Notes.md

 neutral because:
 a)  Any available technical solution may be used to extend the network;
 b)  The network can be used to transmit data of any kind by any participant, for any purpose.
 (10)

+## 2.1 Principles

+**Non-discriminatory and open access**
+**Open participation**

+## 2.2 Network Infrastructures as Common Pool Resources
+> According to Ostrom, a CPR typically consists of a core resource that provides a limited quantity of extractable fringe units.
+In our case, the core resource is the network, which is nurtured by the network segments the participants deploy to reach the network or to improve it.
+The fringe unit is the connectivity participants obtain.
+Resilient CPRs require effective governance institutions to keep a long-term direction and deal with the struggle to handle many actors and changes in a complex system.
+The long-term direction is defined as sustainability in remaining productive or operational under the fundamental principles of the CPR, and the short-term goal is defined as adaptability in reacting and adapting to change.
+(13)

+Ethereum also fits this definition of Common Pool Resources.
+Tools like Boardroom could address the governance needs of a mesh network.
+Could mesh networking solve any of Ethereum's sustainability / adaptability / inclusivity issues?